lift-project/lift/README.md

 * On the right side add to the "VM options": "-Djava.library.path=/path-to-the-skelcl-folder/build/executor" (with the proper path from your system)

 Alternatively, you can add the SkelCL build directory to your LD_LIBRARY_PATH.
-That will also make it possible to run tests from the command line using "sbt test"
+That will also make it possible to run tests and benchmarks from the command line using "sbt test" and scripts in the "scripts" folder, respectively.